jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 ## Introduction to Custom Tokens and User Management in Firebase

-In many cases, storing users in your own database is required to track additional user attributes and metadata beyond what Firebase offers out of the box.
+In many cases, storing users in your own database is required to track additional user attributes and for referencing user owned data.

 But how can we efficiently associate a Firebase user with a user  in our own database?
 By efficient I mean, not checking the database with every request to verify if the Firebase user is present or not.